 Types of Cerebral Palsy

-The Centers for Disease Control (CDC) estimates that about one in every 323 children in the U.S. has cerebral palsy.
-Unfortunately, there is more than one type of cerebral palsy children can be affected with.
+The Centers for Disease Control and Prevention (CDC) estimates that about one in every 323 children in the U.S. has cerebral palsy.
+Unfortunately, there is more than one type of cerebral palsy children can be afflicted with.
 The four types are: